JavaGT/wearetheuniversity.org/source/blog/2024/09/20/power-restored-at-victoria-university-after-two-days-of-outages.md

 <p>News from VUW – 5pm – September 19<br>
 We received an update from Wellington Electricity this afternoon, and we are anticipating power will be restored this evening.</p>

 <p>We have been informed there will be 15 minute power outage when power is restored.
-We expect this to happen sometime between 8 pm and midnight.  </p>
+We expect this to happen sometime between 8 pm and midnight.<p>

 <p>We know course coordinators have in some cases made alternate arrangements for tomorrow’s learning and teaching activity — we do not want to disrupt these.</p>